 - 1 tbsp chopped fresh oregano

-- Preheat the oven to 425°F. Line a sheet pan with a piece of foil.
+- Preheat the oven to 425°F. Line a sheet pan with a piece of parchment paper.
 Pat the chicken breasts dry and place onto the pan, skin-side up, with the red peppers alongside them, cut-side down.
 Coat both the chicken and peppers with olive oil on all sides.
 Season well with kosher salt and freshly cracked black pepper.
-Roast for 35 minutes on the top rack, or until the chicken is golden and cooked through.
+Roast for 40 minutes, or until the chicken is golden and cooked through.

 - Make the vinaigrette by whisking the white wine vinegar, honey, and dijon mustard together in a small mixing bowl.
-Drizzle in both oils very slowly, whisking continuously until emulsified.
+Drizzle in the oil slowly, whisking continuously until emulsified.
 Season with salt and pepper to taste.

 - Remove the chicken and peppers from the oven.
-Let cool until able to handle.
-Remove the meat from the chicken and shred into small pieces using your hands or two forks.
-Remove and discard the skins from the red peppers, and then cut the peppers into 1” pieces.
+Let cool.
+Remove the meat from the chicken and shred it into small pieces using your hands or two forks.
+Remove and discard the skins from the red peppers, and then roughly chop them.